 There’s dozens of configuration options that all have to be set properly without conflict in order for functionality and template layouts to work properly.
 Without access to the person who created it, you’ll have no real insight into any of the features.
 Most themes come with some instructions, but not fully clear documentation.
 Reaching out to their support is usually handled inside a forum and takes days or weeks to receive a reply.

-With a WordPress developer in your corner you’ll always get the answers you need to make changes to your website.
+With a WordPress designer and developer in your corner you’ll always get the answers you need to make changes to your website.
 We provide experienced WordPress development that won’t leave you stuck in a situation where you can’t improve your site or correct the technical SEO issues that are blocking your site from ranking in the Search Engines.

 Take the next steps towards a better performing website